The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition metrics.

 1. Open the left navigation and click Administration > Data > Integrations.

-2. Click the Settings button to enter the Salesforce integration.
+2. Click Edit in line with the Salesforce integration.

 3. Click on Data Configuration.